RUB-EP1/amplitude-serialization/docs/description.md

 ## Amplitude model and observables

 In modeling, the Probability Density Function (PDF) serves as a fundamental concept for predicting and analyzing the outcomes of particle interactions.
-PDFs are real, normalizable functions that depends on kinematic variables and parameters, providing a quantitative framework to describe the likelihood of observing a particular configuration or outcome in a particle decay or collision event.
+PDFs are real-valued, normalizable functions that depends on kinematic variables and parameters, providing a quantitative framework to describe the likelihood of observing a particular configuration or outcome in a particle decay or collision event.

 ### Observables